hummy123/string-tries-sml/README.md

 # Credits

-The tests in `tests/string-set-tests.sml` were ported from [kpol's Trie data structure in C3](https://github.com/kpol/trie), although this is not true for the files in the `src/` directory.
+- The tests in `tests/string-set-tests.sml` were ported from [kpol's Trie data structure in C3](https://github.com/kpol/trie).
+- The words.txt dataset in `bench/words.txt` is from [this repository](https://github.com/dwyl/english-words).